-B2B Pay is able to receive payments in USD, GBP or EUR via SWIFT from many countries.
+B2B Pay also provides a way to transfer payments in USD, GBP or EUR via SWIFT to and from many countries.

 The history of SWIFT payments

-As long as there is sufficient funds to cover the transaction and fees, there is no limits (minimum or maximum).
+As long as there are sufficient funds to cover the transaction and fees, there are no limits on SWIFT transactions, neither minimum nor maximum.

-SWIFT requests in the EU and the US and between thee countries typically take no more than 48 hours with the normal transfer time being under 24 hours.
-For some countries, such as India, it may take up to 3 months for the transaction to be completed.
+Sending money via SWIFT requests within the EU, inside the US and between EU and US countries takes between 24 and 48 hours, in special cases, up to 5 days.
+But for some countries, such as India, it may take up to 3 months for the transaction to be completed.
 See a list of SEPA countries here.

 Conditions, typical rules & information

 - Your personal data will appear on all related messages.

 - SWIFT transfers are usually the full responsibility of the sending party.
 Claims or losses are unlikely to be recovered (although these are rare occurrences).
 Delays are possible and there is nothing one can do about them.